openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 At a high level, even if MFEs share dependencies, we want to preserve the ability for them to "fall back" to their own version of a shared dependency if a version already loaded on the page is incompatible with their own.
 To do this, each MFE builds and deploys its own version of all its dependencies in case dependency resolution determines they're needed.

-This means their build has to take time to bundle them, and the repository still needs the dependencies present in the package.json file.
-Sharing dependencies doesn't help us much w/r/t build time and dependency maintenance.
+This means that the build of a given MFE has to take time to bundle their own dependencies, and the repository still needs the dependencies present in the package.json file.
+Sharing dependencies doesn't help us much with respect to build time and dependency maintenance.

 Approach
 ========